gilmore867/VeracodeDeleteOldestSandbox/README.md

 Download the DeleteOldestSandbox.ps1 file.
-Edit the DeleteOldestSandbox.ps1 file with the following requirement:
+Edit the DeleteOldestSandbox.ps1 file with the following requirements:
 1. Give the exact name of the profile application name for $appname.
 Example $appname = "Test"
 2. Input the exact number of sandboxes in your application profile.
 Example $sandboxlimit = 15
 3. The PowerShell script requires access to the Veracode Java API jar file.
 The script uses the name "VeracodeJavaAPI.jar" filename.